adrianvicoh/astro-cv-adrian-vico/README.md

 # CV Adrián Vico

-This is the first versión of the webssite of CV Adrián Vico with Astro and Bootstrap, and deployed on Netlify
+This is the first versión of the website of CV Adrián Vico with Astro and Bootstrap, and deployed on Netlify

 Published website: https://adrianvico.netlify.app/